billyJoePiano/FreeBSD-presentation/README.md

 ## Diagram of the "Jails" setup
 Note: This can be a little overwhelming at first.
-Maybe start by checking out the key in the lower right-hand corner.
+The best place to start is the key in the lower right-hand corner.

 ![FreeBSD "jails" diagram](Jails%20diagram.png)